proteanhq/protean/docs/guides/domain-definition/fields/index.md

 it possible to define properties, manage attributes, and control data validation.

-## Field Options
+## Field Arguments

-Protean fields come with various options that enhance their functionality and integration with the backend systems.
-These include required, default, choices, and unique, among others, which allow for a highly customizable and robust domain model definition.
-These options provide the necessary tools for you to handle various real-world scenarios effectively.
+Protean fields come with various options to model real-world scenarios effectively.
+These include `required`, `default`, `choices`, and `unique`, among others, which allow for a highly customizable and robust domain model definition.

+Read more in [Arguments](./arguments.md) section.

 ## Types of Fields